sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 # Configure Sourcegraph with Kustomize

-This guide will demonstrate how to customize your Sourcegraph deployment using Kustomize components.
+This guide will demonstrate how to customize your Sourcegraph deployment using Kustomize components, and does not work with non-Kustomize deployment types.

 <div class="getting-started">
   <a class="btn text-center" href="./index">Installation</a>